Shak789/HockeyBackend/HTTP Methods.md

 }
 ```
 ### <span class="label label-api">PUT</span> `/updatePlayer/{id}`
-> Updates a player's info
+> Updates a player's info.

 **Parameters**
   -  `id` is the _id of a specific player
-  -  `updatedPlayer ` is a Player object that is used to replace the previous fields
+  -  `updatedPlayer` is a Player object that is used to replace the previous fields

 ### <span class="label label-api">DELETE</span>  `/deletePlayer/{id}`
 > Deletes the player from the league database.